 You might also input the cell references with the earlier date first.
 If you entered ‘=B3-C3’ in the function bar, the cell would contain the value -40.
 This highlights that 4/4/2017 is 40 days behind 5/15/2017.

 DATEDIF is a function that you can find the total days, months or years between two dates with.
 You can find the total days between two dates entered on the spreadsheet or include the dates within DATEDIF instead.
 The syntax for DATEDIF is: DATEDIF(start_date, end_date, unit).
 The unit for the function can be D (days), M (months) or Y (years).

-To find the difference between 4/4/2017 and 5/15/2017 with DATEDIF, you should select a cell to add the function to and input ‘=DATEDIF’ in the fx bar.
+To find the difference between 4/4/2017 and 5/15/2017 with DATEDIF, you should select a cell to add the function to (F3, in our case) and input ‘=DATEDIF’ in the fx bar.
 Then expand the function with brackets that include the start date and end date cell references B3 and C3.
 The unit days, otherwise “D,” should also be at the end of the function.
-So the full function is =DATEDIF(B3, C3, “D”), which returns the value 40 as below.
+So the full function is =DATEDIF(B3, C3, “D”), which returns the value 40, as below.